tldr-pages/tldr/pages/common/ipcs.md

 # ipcs

-> Display information about ressources used in IPC (Inter-process Communication).
+> Display information about resources used in IPC (Inter-process Communication).

 - Specific information about the Message Queue which has the id 32768: